torin-asakura/dream-team/wp-content/plugins/wp-graphql/docs/concepts.md

 ---
-uri: "/docs/wpgraphql-concepts/"
+uri: '/docs/wpgraphql-concepts/'
-title: "WPGraphQL Concepts"
+title: 'WPGraphQL Concepts'
 ---

 This page covers some opinionated concepts of GraphQL that are implemented by WPGraphQL